Graduation + Commencement

 Commencement on the other hand, refers to the spring ceremony, officiated by the President of Kennebec Valley Community College, to celebrate the importance of your academic accomplishments.
 It is also a time for Kennebec Valley Community College, the Maine Community College System board of Trustees, the Maine Community College System President, administrators and faculty to acknowledge the exceptional efforts you have shown in earning your certificate or degree.

 This section of the KVCC website provides a thorough breakdown of everything you need as a graduate to prepare for both graduation and commencement.
-To begin the process, all those wanting to graduate, must complete the graduation application found below.2022 Commencement Ceremony Details
+To begin the process, all students who are completing a degree or certificate in May or August 2023 must complete the graduation application.2023 Commencement Ceremony Details

 All graduates participating in the KVCC Commencement Ceremony should be at the Augusta Civic Center by 9:00 a.m.
 Please enter through the doors at the North Wing (on the right side of the ACC).
 Please note: All other guests must enter through the front doors.

 Guest seating is first come, first serve.
-Please be aware that floor level seating fills quickly.
-Once the floor seats are full, guests will be directed to the balcony.
 Doors open at 9:00 a.m.

 Congratulations graduates!
 KVCC is excited about all you have achieved.
 In addition to the commencement ceremony, the college has numerous commencement celebrations.
 Many of these are listed below: